chastik/WissKI/01_Session/01U_Welcome-Warm-up.md

 * What brings you to ISWC 2025?
 What are you currently working on?
 * What’s your experience with semantic modeling?
 * What challenges have you faced so far?

+To better understand your expectations and level of experience, I invite you to join a short interactive Mentimeter survey.

 **How to**